 Marriage Name Change Advice

-As a bride, you have several legal options for taking a new name after marriage.
-First and most popular is to change your surname to your partner’s surname.
-Second, you can opt for a double barrelled or hyphenated surname, where your husband’s name is added to your own.
-You may decide to keep both your maiden and your married name at different places.
-This might be convenient for women who, for instance, have already set up a career or reputation under their maiden name.
-Finally, you can decide to not change your name and leave it as it is.
+As a bride, you have several options; and still the most popular is to change to your partner’s surname.
+Second, you can opt for a double barrelled or hyphenated surname where your spouse's name is added to your own.
+The names can appear in either order separated by a space or hyphen.
+You may decide to use both your birth and married names at different places, which is popular with people who have staked out a reputation in their birth name.
+Finally, you can just leave your name as is.

 3. Updates done in person

-We advise you to start off with the name changes that have to be done in person, such as your bank accounts and your driver’s license.
-Also, it is recommended that you change your passport and/or driver’s license first so you have updated photo ID.
-Some companies will request this instead of a marriage certificate.
-You are always required you to show your original marriage certificate and occasionally photo ID when changing names in person.
+It's best to start off with any name changes that have to be done in person; bank accounts, driver’s license and SIN.
+You're always required you to show your original marriage certificate and occasionally photo ID when changing names in person.

 5. Notify other companies